mpickpt/mana-doc/docs/source/index.rst

 .. option:: -p <port>, --coord-port <port>

    Set the port number for connecting MANA's coordinator.
-If not set, MANA will use the default port.
+If not set, MANA will use the DMTCP default port (7779).

 .. option:: -i <seconds>, --interval <seconds>